 - Eat fresh fruit and vegetables, white meat and fish.
 You can enjoy excellent seasonal dishes such as fresh salads, gazpacho or natural juices.

 - Drink plenty of fluids and hydrate your body, even if you aren’t thirsty.
 Don’t forget that it’s essential to drink at least 2 litres of water a day.

 - Do play sports, however you should always avoid the hottest times of day.
 It’s best to do any activities in the morning from 7 am to 9 am, or in the evening from 8 pm to 10 pm.

 - Air conditioning is not the only remedy for the heat.
 It’s a good idea to ventilate your house in the coolest hours.
 You can also put up awnings or blinds.

 - Avoid using appliances that produce heat (such as ovens or irons) during the warmest hours of the day and alternate the use of air conditioning with ceiling or wall fans.

 - Although it sounds like a motherly advice, don’t make sudden changes in temperature, especially when you’re at the beach or by the pool.
 Remember to enter the water gradually.

-If you're looking for a cheap health insurance to take care of your health this summer and many years to come, discover our guide to the best health insurances in Spain for foreigners:
+If you're looking for a good health insurance to take care of your health this summer and many years to come, discover our guide to healthcare in Spain: